 Huntsman spider fact sheet | Field of Mars EEC

 Diagram of a huntsman spider showing two main body parts and eight long legs attached to the front body part (cephalothorax).
-Huntsman spiders are one of Australia’s largest native spiders.
+A huntsman spider.

-Diet – Huntsman spiders eat invertebrates such as insects and also small lizards and frogs.
+Diet – Huntsman spiders eat insects and other invertebrates.
+Large individuals may also catch small lizards or frogs.

 Where do huntsman spiders live?